-Summer is here!
-That means long days, sunny weather, and now that the vaccine has been rolled out, afternoons with friends!
+Spring is almost here!
+That means longer days, sunny weather, and afternoons with friends!
 I cannot wait to welcome back all my family, friends, and neighbors in a safe and special way.
-Backyard barbecues, Sunday brunches, and alfresco dinners are at the top of my to-do list!
+Backyard barbecues, Sunday brunches, and alfresco dinner parties are at the top of my to-do list!
 Of course, I want to make sure everyone has a great time, so I’ll be mixing up specialty cocktails and spirits with safety and responsibility in mind.

 Over 8-in-10 parents (85%) and kids (86%) reported having at least one conversation about the dangers of drinking alcohol in the past year.